-Just as with intertemporal preferences, few SWB applications discuss which otherregarding preference information is captured by the SWB measure.
-While we are not aware of papers that are explicit and unambiguous, Ludwig et al.'s (2012) discussion of the GSS happiness question suggests that they treat responses as a measure of family well-being: "Another reason we focus on adults is because more is known about measuring SWB of adults than youth ...
+happiness question suggests that they treat responses as a measure of family well-being: "Another reason we focus on adults is because more is known about measuring SWB of adults than youth ...
 [SWB] was added to the long-term survey to be one of the key summary measures of the net impacts on families" (p.
 1507).
 Easterlin (1995) studies this same GSS happiness question and a variety of international life satisfaction data sources and offers an interpretation that is ambiguous: "Formally, this model corresponds to a model of interdependent preferences in which each individual's utility or subjective well-being varies directly with his or her own income and inversely with the average income of others" (p.
 36).
 Easterlin's mention of "interdependent preferences" sounds like other-regarding utility, but the rest of the sentence sounds more like SWB is capturing self-centered utility that depends on relative income, as in Frank's (1985) model of status concerns.
 Similarly, Alesina, Di Tella, and MacCulloch (2004) treat this same GSS happiness question, as well as a life satisfaction question from the Eurobarometer Survey, as measuring some notion of utility but do not specify if the utility notion is other-regarding or self-regarding (with respondents concerned about how inequality affects their own future prospects): "In this paper, we explore whether and why inequality negatively affects individual utility even after controlling for individual income.
 We measure 'utility' in terms of survey answers about 'happiness'" (p.
 2010).

 Again, as with time horizon, the social-circle interpretation of the SWB question often matters in SWB applications even when it is not discussed.
-For example, consider the finding mentioned above that giving to others increases short-run happiness (e.g., Dunn, Aknin, and Norton, 2008).
+Here are four examples.
+First, consider the finding mentioned above that giving to others increases short-run happiness (e.g., Dunn, Aknin, and Norton, 2008).
 How much this can be attributed to altruistic preferences, as opposed to self-signaling (e.g., Bénabou and Tirole, 2006) or warm glow (Andreoni, 1989), depends on the extent to which the SWB data capture other-regarding preference information.
-As another example, a number of papers compare SWB between men and women (e.g., Stevenson and Wolfers, 2009).
+Second, a number of papers compare SWB between men and women (e.g., Stevenson and Wolfers, 2009).
 If SWB is capturing family well-being rather than self-centered utility, then for individuals who love their opposite-sex family members, the SWB difference between men and women may understate the self-centered well-being difference.
 Moreover, if men interpret the SWB question as applying to a broader or narrower social circle than women do, and especially if such interpretational differences vary over time, then these interpretational differences confound conclusions from SWB data about self-centered well-being differences between men and women.
-As a final example, consider papers that compare SWB between people with and without children (e.g., Deaton and Stone, 2014).
+Third, consider papers that compare SWB between people with and without children (e.g., Deaton and Stone, 2014).
 Such comparisons are usually construed in terms of self-centered utility; they are much harder to understand if SWB captures family well-being and hence includes a concern for the children.
+Finally, consider papers and policy reports that compare mean SWB across countries (e.g., the United Nation's annual World Happiness Report; WHR, 2021).
+When such comparisons are interpreted as national well-being rankings, the use of mean SWB amounts to adopting a social welfare function that is utilitarian.
+Moreover, since the arguments of a social welfare function are self-centered utilities (for a recent review, see Adler, 2019), such applications implicitly assume that SWB is measuring self-centered utility.